-Friday Favs – Hit the Bricks makes Buttermilk Biscuits
+Friday Faves – Hit the Bricks makes Buttermilk Biscuits

 Hope everyone has had a pleasant week.
 I’m looking forward to the upcoming three day weekend.
 Marathon Monday (aka Patriots Day) is one of my favorite days of the year in Boston.
 Hubby and I always go cheer on the marathon runners at around mile 24 since it’s near our house.
 So this week’s Friday Fav is very fitting for a weekend where tons of runners flock to Boston.
 I met Michelle from Hit the Bricks last fall at Blogtoberfest.
 We hit it off and ended up being two of the last people to leave the event.
 Michelle blogs about running and her goal of finding balance in her life.